 $151,779

-"Go Tigers!" is a captivating, feature-length documentary that centers on the Massillon Washington High School football team and their deep connection with the community of Massillon, Ohio.
+"Go Tigers!" is a gripping feature-length documentary that delves into the Massillon Washington High School football team and its profound influence on the town of Massillon, Ohio.

-Directed and written by Kenneth Carlson, "Go Tigers!" is a must-watch for dedicated fans of American football and anyone interested in the spirit of local sports communities.
+Directed and written by Kenneth Carlson, "Go Tigers!" stands out as an essential watch for American football enthusiasts and anyone moved by the dynamic spirit of local sports communities.

 ComedyFantasyRomance